 Humanity as a whole is ignorant of one of the greatest books ever written!
 God has deliberately hidden the deep meaning of this mysterious book from those who are spiritually blinded—which means that He has hidden its meaning from most of the world.

-Even Adam Clarke, the famous Bible commentator, found difficulty in making any sense of Revelation.
-Clarke wrote: "I had resolved, for a considerable time, not to meddle with this book, because I foresaw that I could produce nothing satisfactory on it" (Preface to the Revelation of St. John, p.
-966).
+Even the famous Bible commentator Adam Clarke found difficulty in making any sense of Revelation.
+Clarke wrote, “I had resolved, for a considerable time, not to meddle with this book, because I foresaw that I could produce nothing satisfactory on it” (Commentary on the Holy Bible, ed.
+Ralph Earle, p.
+1331, 1967).

-The seven seals reveal prophetic events that lie just ahead of us.
 In Revelation 5, we read about a scroll sealed with seven seals.
-John begins to weep when at first "no one" is found worthy to open the scroll.
-Then: "But one of the elders said to me, 'Do not weep.
-Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to loose its seven seals'" (v.
+These seven seals reveal prophetic events that lie just ahead of us.
+John begins to weep when at first “no one” is found worthy to open the scroll.
+“But one of the elders said to me, ‘Do not weep.
+Behold, the Lion of the tribe of Judah, the Root of David, has prevailed to open the scroll and to loose its seven seals’” (v.
 5).
 The Lion of the tribe of Judah is Jesus Christ—He begins to open the scroll sealed with seven seals.